Dates & Locations

 About the Presenter:

 Erin D. Gilsbach, Esq., is the Executive Director of EdLaw Interactive, which specializes in legal training for educators and school administrators.
 An experienced speaker both nationally and in her home state of Pennsylvania, Erin currently serves as the Board of Directors of NSBA’s Council of School Attorneys and President of the PSBA Solicitors Association.
 She provides legal consulting and training services to schools, education-related organizations in the areas of special education; development of legally-defensible policies and procedures; trending legal issues regarding technology and education; nursing and school health services; truancy prevention; child abuse prevention and mandated reporting; educator evaluation and discipline; and many other school law topics.

 Elected by her peers as a "Rising Star Attorney" for 5 consecutive years, Erin began her career as a public high school English teacher, and she served for several years at the PA Department of Education’s Office of Chief Counsel.
-In 2017, she served as the legal consultant for the desk reference "Legal Issues in School Health Services,” and she is the author of a handbook on health-related special education issues for LRP Publications, which is scheduled for publication in the fall of 2018.
+She served as the legal consultant for the desk reference "Legal Issues in School Health Services,” and she is the author of a handbook on legal compliance when educating students with health-related issues, published by LRP Publications, which is AVAILABLE HERE.

 Is pre-registration required, or are walk-ins welcome?

 Pre-registration online is required.
 We will not be accepting walk-ins on the date of the event.